 Oil/Cold Wax medium offers me the ability to incorporate and evoke the emotions on a social level while still delivering fine art.
 The saying that “Good artwork does not match your couch” is one of my favorite sayings as I feel artwork that you bring into your environment should match “You” not necessarily your design esthetic.
 Hopefully, this show will help to fulfill that desire while still making you think a bit deeper into these issues that will need resolution hopefully sooner than later.

 Kreuser Gallery opened in the Depot Arts District in February of 2011 and relocated to its current space in January 2019.
 Its mission is to create and maintain a dynamic, independent forum providing a venue for established and up-and-coming local artists.
 Kreuser Gallery fulfills the need for personal growth, communication and a sense of community among artists and viewers.

-Pictured: Work by Gregg Deal.
+Pictured: Work by Wendy Mike.
 Image courtesy Kreuser Gallery.